RayquazaGX/qua/readme.md

     - Load files inside the current package
 - __Package Manager Library__
     - Can be used by tools to gain the ability of managing packages
-    - ~~Scan the dependencies from the source project to a manifest file `manifest.quaspec`~~ (Not yet impemented, require manual editing by now)
+    - Sniff the dependencies from the source project and list them in a manifest file `manifest.quaspec`
     - Lock the demanded actual version of each dependency, by calculating from the ranges given by each package, and write these versions to the lock file `lock.quaspec`
     - Download according to a remote registry the locked versions of dependencies to a local storage